juanluisbaptiste/docker-otrs/README.md

 > **On February 24th OTRS AG announced they would be [discontinuing the OTRS ((Community Edition))](https://corporate.otrs.com/otrs-group-discontinues-its-community-edition-until-further-notice/) until further notice.
 This means no more security or bug fixes from that day onward.
 Due to this we have switched to the [Znuny](https://www.znuny.org/) release of OTRS ((Community Edition)), as they will continue to provide new releases with their LTS version.
 Znuny has been providing consulting services for OTRS customers for a long time and runs the [OTRS community forum](https://forums.otterhub.org/).
 More information about this [here](https://www.znuny.org/why).**

-> **There has been a beta image for Znuny 6.0.33 for some weeks now in [juanluisbaptiste/znuny](https://hub.docker.com/r/juanluisbaptiste/znuny) that we have been testing with no issues nor adjustments needed to an existing OTRS install.
-Migration from OTRS to Znuny should be transparent, just download a version tagged >= 6.0.33 or the _latest_ tag and restart your container.**

 > **You can follow the discussion about the migration process, report any bugs you find or do any suggestion on [this issue](https://github.com/juanluisbaptiste/docker-otrs/issues/104).**

 _Znuny - The [((OTRS)) Community Edition](https://community.otrs.com/) Fork_ docker image.
 This repository contains the *Dockerfiles* and all other files needed to build and run the container.